wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

       * Column List: `last_name`, `phone_number`
       * Ignore Row If: Any value is missing

-4. Validate the `uniqueness_customers` Data Asset with the newly create Expectations.
+4. Validate the `uniqueness_customers` Data Asset with the newly created Expectations.

 5. Review the Validation Results.
 Under **Batches & run history**, select the individual Validation run (not **All Runs**) to view the sample unexpected values that were identified for failing Expectations.